 3.8.4 The Company installs/augments its transmission system considering the current load requirements and increase in future load requirements.
 As on 31 March 2016, the Company had 633 SS with 1,675 transformers having transmission capacity of 1,10,815 MVA.
-A review of the utilisation of transformers installed in seven selected circles revealed that 825 transformers were installed in 278 SS, out of which 109 transformers were working at less

-than 40 per cent load.
+A review of the utilisation of transformers installed in seven selected circles revealed that 825 transformers were installed in 278 SS, out of which 109 transformers were working at less than 40 per cent load.
 This included 79 transformers of 50 MVA and above as detailed below:

 As per the Manual of Transmission Planning Criteria (MTPC) of Central Electricity Authority (CEA), the transformers in the SS shall be planned in such a way that in the event of outage of any single transformer the remaining transformer(s) could still supply 80 per cent of the load.
 The guidelines issued by the Power Finance Corporation (PFC) provide that no transformer should be loaded beyond 75 to 80 per cent of its capacity in normal times.
 Even after factoring these parameters, the transformers in the systems should function at a capacity of not less than 60 per cent.
 Audit however noticed that 109 of the 825 transformers test checked in seven circles, were working below 40 per cent capacity.
-This includes 79 transformers with 50 MVA and above working at a capacity of transformer was an indication of incorrect assessment of load and consequent installation of higher capacity transformers which resulted in avoidable excess investment.
+This includes 79 transformers with 50 MVA and above working at a capacity in the range of zero to 40 per cent.
+The gross under utilisation of the capacity of transformer was an indication of incorrect assessment of load and consequent installation of higher capacity transformers which resulted in avoidable excess investment.